 Can I Use WP Rocket With Siteground's SuperCacher?

 - W3 Total Cache is pre-installed, but you can delete it and install WP Rocket instead, with no problems.

-- You won't see the Varnish tab in the WP Rocket settings because we automatically detect if you use WP Engine and auto-purge their Varnish caching when your WP Rocket cache is purged.
+- WP Rocket automatically detects if you use WP Engine and auto-purge their Varnish caching when your WP Rocket cache is purged.

-- WP Rocket will automatically be allowed on your staging site even if you have a Personal license - staging won't count as an additional site.
+- WP Rocket will automatically be allowed on your staging site even if you have a Single license.
+Staging won't count as an additional site.